redisson/redisson/docs/data-and-services/services.md

 }
 ```

-Please note: fields marked with `transient` keyword aren't stored in Redis.
+Please note: fields marked with `transient` keyword aren't stored in Redis or Valkey.

 To start use it you should use one of methods below:

-`RLiveObjectService.attach()` - attaches object to Redis.
+`RLiveObjectService.attach()` - attaches object to Redis or Valkey.
 Discard all the field values already in the detached instance
 `RLiveObjectService.merge()` - overrides current object state in Redis or Valkey with the given object state
 `RLiveObjectService.persist()` - stores only new object